vuejs/docs/src/api/refs-api.md

 }
 ```

+`toRef` will return a usable ref even if the source property doesn't currently exist.
+This makes it especially useful when working with optional props, which wouldn't be picked up by [`toRefs`](#torefs).

 ## `toRefs`

 Converts a reactive object to a plain object where each property of the resulting object is a [`ref`](#ref) pointing to the corresponding property of the original object.